ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 Note that all of them have online applications.
 You can always apply online.
 It makes no difference whether you apply online or through career fairs.

-## Bonus 1: But why am I in such a rush?

-After reading all this, you might still think finding internship in the first year is still unnecessary.
-I guess I will have to tell you my secret.

-Whisper: Well, if you are like me, and I hope you are not, you will graduate with around four hundred thousand dollars of debt.
-Again, I hope you are not, but if you are, you will have to find a job that will pay for your debt.
-And if economic independence is one of your goal, you will want to find a well-paying job that will get you out of your debt fast.

-So basically, I want to make sure I have a job after I graduate.

-- Exchange-student (J-1) visa holders are even less likely to be hired, and I'm holding that kind of visa.
-Two of my friends got their internship offers cancled just when the employer knows that they are holding J-1.
-Of course, the company won't tell you that's the reason, and, of course, the career services would not help you if this kind of thing happens.

-- The reason recruiters do not like J-1 is because a J-1 holder can only work for two years after graduation.
-After that, they are not allowed to stay in the US until they go back to their home country for two years.
-Although there some ways to get around this, say, work in Canada to pay off the debt before returning to the home country, it does not happen a lot.

-So you see, a job is more important for me because it is harder for me to secure one.
-I also have to try harder for internship beacuse I know that unexpected surprise can happen (say, Mike Pence becomes the next president).
-It might not be important to you, but it is to me.